History of the Greek alphabet: Restructuring of the Phoenician abjad

 All Phoenician letters had been acrophonic, and they remained so in Greek.
-Since the names of the letters ʼāleph and hē were pronounced /[alepʰ]/ and /[e]/ by the Greeks, with initial vowels due to the silent gutturals (the disambiguation e psilon "narrow e" came later), the acrophonic principle was retained for vowels as well as consonants by using them for the Greek vowel sounds /[a]/ and /[e]/.
-Only the letter 'ayin for /[o]/ necessitated a change of name (o, later omicron).
+Since the names of the letters alp and he were pronounced /[alepʰ]/ and /[e]/ by the Greeks, with initial vowels due to the silent gutturals (the disambiguation e psilon "narrow e" came later), the acrophonic principle was retained for vowels as well as consonants by using them for the Greek vowel sounds /[a]/ and /[e]/.
+Only the letter en for /[o]/ necessitated a change of name (o, later omicron).

-Phoenician also had an "emphatic" consonant, ṭēth, which did not exist in Greek.
-However, Greek had an aspiration distinction that Phoenician lacked, and used ṭēth for the aspirated /[tʰ]/.

-The Phoenician consonants kaph and qōph represented sounds that were not distinctive in Greek—at most, they may have been identified with allophones determined by the following vowel.
-The letter qoppa was used in certain Greek dialects (notably the western dialects, which ultimately gave rise to Etruscan and eventually the Latin alphabet), but elsewhere dropped out of general use.
-It is possible that qoppa had been assigned to the Ancient Greek //kʷʰ//, and when that sound shifted to //pʰ//, the letter qoppa continued as the letter phi.
+The Phoenician consonants kap and qop represented sounds that were not distinctive in Greek—at most, they may have been identified with allophones determined by the following vowel.
+The letter koppa was used in certain Greek dialects (notably the western dialects, which ultimately gave rise to Etruscan and eventually the Latin alphabet), but elsewhere dropped out of general use.
+It is possible that koppa had been assigned to the Ancient Greek //kʷʰ//, and when that sound shifted to //pʰ//, the letter koppa continued as the letter phi.

-Phoenician had three letters, sāmekh, ṣādē and šin, representing three or probably four voiceless sibilant sounds, whereas Greek only required one.
-The history here is complicated, but basically sāmekh dropped out in certain dialects, and was reused to represent /[ks]/ in others, while usage for the /[s]/ sound varied between ṣādē and šin.
-The letter now known as sigma took its name from sāmekh but its form from šin, while the letter San, which occurred in a few dialects only, took its name from šin but its place in the alphabet from ṣādē.
+Phoenician had three letters, samk, tsade, and shin, representing three or probably four voiceless sibilant sounds, whereas Greek only required one.
+The notation of the /[s]/ sound varied between tsade and shin.
+The letter now known as sigma took its name from samk but its form from shin, while the letter San, which occurred in a few dialects only, took its name from shin but its place in the alphabet from tsade.
 A further Greek letter of uncertain origin, sampi, is found occasionally, and may represent an affricate, such as /[t͡s]/.

-For the special case of zeta, see Zeta (letter).